Dawesome101/city-explorer-api/README.md

 Ver.
 1.0.1 08-23-2022 5:55pm - Added package handling and processing as well has serving requests up to clients based on their querries.

 Ver.
-1.0.2 08-24-2022 2:43pm - Prep for server handling of API calls and setup of readme file to reflect todays feature implimentation tracking
+1.0.2 08-24-2022 2:43pm - Prep for server handling of API calls and setup of readme file to reflect todays feature implimentation tracking.

+Ver.
+1.0.3 08-24-2022 6:33pm - Setup server side calls for weather data from weatherbit.io and pushed results to the client.

 ## Data Flow Chart